javalake2023/spbal/README.md

 BAS (equal, unequal, seed point, panels), Halton frames (for discretizing a continuous resource), HIP (equal probability) and Simple Random Sampling (SRS).

-**** This is a work in progress and everything is subject to change without notice.